Tour Length

 What are the pros and cons of a group trip in Uganda?

 “For single travelers and couples, joining a Uganda group safari will generally be cheaper than booking a private tour.
 The main reason for this is that road transport costs work out to be much cheaper when split between several people.
-For solo travelers willing to share accommodation with another group member, this is another potential saving because single supplements often add 50% to 75% to the ‘per person’ room price.
-That said, the overall saving on Uganda group packages might not be as much as you expect, because shared accommodation, meals, park fees and most activity charges (including the US$600 gorilla trekking permit) will be the same either way.
+For solo travelers willing to share accommodations with another group member, this is another potential saving because single supplements often add 50% to 75% to the ‘per person’ room price.
+That said, the overall saving on Uganda group packages might not be as much as you expect, because shared accommodations, meals, park fees and most activity charges (including a costly gorilla trekking permit) will be the same either way.
 Joining a group safari adds an element of sociability that might be particularly welcome to solo travelers or gregarious couples.
 This can pan out both ways.
 If some group members rub each other up the wrong way, there is a risk of personal politics dominating your trip.
 But if everybody gets on, it can greatly enhance your holiday.
-The likelihood of personality clashes developing into a problem increases with the duration of the safari – it’s unlikely to be an issue over 3 or 4 days, but it could become one over 2 weeks.
+The likelihood of personality clashes developing into a problem increases with the duration of the safari.
+It’s unlikely to be an issue over 3 or 4 days, but it could become one over 2 weeks.
 Another possible negative of a group safari is that there tends to be less flexibility around travel dates.
 Even if the departure isn’t fixed, it will need to be suitable to all group members.”

 1Are there specialized group safaris for bird-watchers and photographers?